formlesstree4/EileenTheBot/README.md

 1. Multiple Booru Support
 1. Dungeoneering Mini-Game (similar to the Munchkin card game)
-1. Markov Chain discussions when you say the key phrase (erector)
+1. Markov Chain discussions when you say the key phrase (Erector)
 1. A currency system that will eventually tie into other features of the Bot
 1. Command Permissions (restricted to Dungeoneering but the framework is in place for others)
 1. Background Job running